A fast and healthy winter salad of spinach, beets, chick peas and carrots, tossed in a tart and sweet lemon-maple vinaigrette!

 I’m also D.O.N.E. with the celebrations.
 Don’t get me wrong.
 It was a seriously fantastic holiday season and I enjoyed every minute, every bite, every sip.
 But now it’s time to catch my breath and get back to my normal, simple, healthy, real food cooking ways.

-And it starts here.
 With this spinach and beet salad that I haven’t been able to stop eating.
 It’s so fast, so easy and I can’t seem to put my fork down once I get going on it.

 You’ve got a base of spinach, which is our go-to green around here, and then I’ve layered on shredded carrots (I buy the pre-shredded bag - it’s just too easy) and chick peas (from the can or homemade).
 I’m a carrot and chick pea junkie.

-And then we have the silky, tender roasted beets that look like little jewels running throughout the salad, bumping it up to something really special.
 Another shortcut: I often buy already roasted beets.
 They’re in the produce section of your grocery store and they are amazing.
 (Saves me a lot of time since I’m constantly making beet hummus for my little ones.)

 Anyway, this is pretty much a bright and happy salad of things I love and adore and just decided to have together on a plate.
-Turns out they get along so well.

 And then the lemon maple vinaigrette adds such a lovely tartness and sweetness and brightness that makes you want to keep going back for more.
 And more.